-More than half of beneficiary households reported they had received wheat cultivation training in the previous 12 months (60%, n=468), similar to the figure for March/April (58%, n=443), but higher than that reported by the FAO TPMA (38%, n=3,004).
-This probably stems from our data collection taking place after beneficiary households had received FAO's production package and extension services; the FAO TPMA collected data when distribution of the wheat production package and extension services were still ongoing.
-This would appear to be confirmed by a substantial increase in the proportion of households reporting having received training from a UN agency (49% in our August data, against 17% reported by the FAO TPMA).
+More than half of beneficiary households reported they had received wheat cultivation training in the previous 12 months (60%, n=468), similar to what was reported for March/April (58%, n=443), and much higher than reported by the FAO TPMA (38%, n=3,004).
+This probably stems from our data collection taking place after beneficiary households had received FAO's production package and extension services (the FAO TPMA collected data when distribution of the wheat production package and extension services were still ongoing).
+This would appear to be confirmed by a substantial increase in the proportion of households reporting having received training from a UN agency (49% in our August data compared to 17% according to the FAO TPMA).